WordPress Google Search Console Verification

 WordPress is a popular Content Management System (CMS), and for good reason.
 It offers a wide array of features and functionality, and even beginners can use the platform with ease.
 However, even the most advanced users may find themselves needing assistance from time to time.

 That’s where WP Engine comes in.
 Our stellar support team and reliable service ensures that you can always get the answers you need.
-To learn more about WordPress and all it can do, check out WP Engine’s Resource Center.
+To learn more about WordPress and all it can do, check out WP Engine’s Resource Center or visit WP Engine to learn more about our fully managed WordPress hosting.